vviguie/hugo-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Climate change adaptation economics
-- Sustainable city development
+- Assesment of sustainable city development strategies
+- Equity and climate justice
-- Prospective modelling
+- Urban sprawl modelling
 - Urban economics and urban transport policies

 # Education to show in About widget
 education: